GravityKit/GravityView/readme.txt

 * Tweak: Only show license key notices to users who have capability to edit settings, and only on GravityView pages
 * Tweak: Improved load time of Views screen in the admin
 * Tweak: Make sure entry belongs to correct form before displaying
-* Tweak: Removed need for one database call per entry
+* Tweak: Removed need for one database call per displayed entry

 __Developer Notes:__